PubInv/PubInv/ideas/Immature Ideas.md

 * Information: You press this a book pops out
 * Love: You press this and a small stuffed animal pops out
 * Courage: Your press this and you get an inspiring quote
+*

+## Idea: Make a slowly switchable magnet out of multiple rare earth magents that can rotate.

+The fundamental beauty of the electromagnet is that it is controllable.
+The fundamental beauty of the rare-earth magnet is that it is strong and permanent.

+Iron consists of tiny domains which can be switched very rapidly to line up in the same polarity, adding up to a strong field.
+This can occur very rapidly---at radio frequenicys of MHz, I think, certainly 100s of KHz in transformers.

+Suppose you had a matchbox filled with tiny, 1/8" by 1/8" neodymium magnets.
+Without moving the matchbox itself, you could change the polarity by turning each tiny magnet around 180 degrees.

+Of course, it wouldn't stay put until more than half of the magnets are switched!

+But, if we had an electromechanical means of controlling and locking each magnet, then we could potentially switch and lock each magnet individually.
+We would then have a very strong magnet that we have switched (albeit rather slowly) to the opposite polarity.
+But once we have done so, it requires not power.